 The adults looked more like gorillas, everyone in the group would run away in fear when certain large ones approached

-The park was not my favorite, many photographers bumping into you with their lenses and tripods, I much preferred the laid back atmosphere of the lodge... learning to play go, cooking Japanese meals at dinner and sitting in the outdoor hot spring watching the monkeys roam.
-More details below.
-As a side note I also met the couple who filmed the documentary Being Caribou here, they were quite enjoyable to spend an evening with and spoke good English which helps the dinner conversations move along
+I enjoyed the laid back atmosphere of the lodge... learning to play go, cooking Japanese meals at dinner and sitting in the outdoor hot spring watching the monkeys roam.
+I also met the couple who filmed the documentary Being Caribou here, they were quite enjoyable to spend an evening with and spoke good English

 I stayed at Jigokudani Onsen Korakukan, a two mile walk from the nearest bus stop, but only a few steps from Monkey Park.
 If you dont mind walking with your stuff a few miles in the snow I think you would enjoy it also.

 I particularly liked the lodge hot spring (pictured on the left) as it gets visits from monkeys outside park hours.
 Plan a visit to the hot spring early in the morning and around 4pm when the park closes to watch the monkeys leave into the mountains.